-Do they stay together for life?
+Do deer stay together for life?
 No, they do not.
-They are a gregarious species, the boys are determined to mate with a number of different females in the breeding season, boys eh!
+They are a gregarious species, the boys are determined to mate with as any different females in the breeding season, boys eh!

 Are Red Deer pretty?
 Probably depends if it’s a male deer asking 🙂 The red deer has dark russet-brown fur, with a paler buff rump patch and a pale little tail.
 They are graceful and agile.
-Because they have big doe eyes this is often perceived as pretty.
+Top that with graciousness and big doe eyes yes they are beautiful.

-How long will they live?
+How long will deer live?
 The average lifespan is 16-18 years old